OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### APK Structure

 An app on Android is a file with the extension .apk.
-This file is a signed zip-file which contains different files for the bytecode, assets, etc. When unzipped the following directory structure can usually be identified:
+This file is a signed zip-file which contains all of the application's resources, byte code, etc. When unzipped the following directory structure can usually be identified:

 ```bash
 $ unzip base.apk